These spinach mushroom pork chops have a creamy garlic sauce that comes together quickly and makes an excellent weeknight dinner.

 - Stir in the cream.

-- Add the pork back into the skillet and cook for another 4-5 minutes or until the sauce has thickened up a bit (let the sauce bubble a bit but not furiously boil) and the pork chops are fully cooked through (145F).
+- Add the pork back into the skillet and cook for another 3-5 minutes or until the sauce has thickened up a bit (let the sauce bubble a bit but not furiously boil) and the pork chops are fully cooked through (145F minimum).
 Keep in mind the pork's temperature will continue to rise once you stop cooking it.

 - Add in the spinach (I just lift the pork chops up with tongs and tuck it under them).
 Take the pan off the heat and let the spinach wilt for a minute or two.
 Season the sauce with extra salt & pepper if needed, then serve immediately.